mapbox/batfish/README.md

 - `pages`: An array of objects for pages.
   Each page object includes the following:
   - `path`: The page's URL path.
-  - `data`: Parsed front matter from the page's file.
   - `filePath`: Absolute path to the page's file.
+  - `frontMatter`: Parsed front matter from the page's file.

 ### vendorModules